 The long road to Tokyo

 Saunders is now in a place where she can look forward.
-And next year's Olympic Games in Tokyo are something she definitely has her eyes clearly set on.
+And she has her eyes on the Olympic Games in Tokyo.

 "I'm antsy for it.
 I love competition and I can't wait to get back and compete against those wonderful ladies out there," she said with enthusiasm.

-And while the road to get there has been long and bumpy, Saunders wants to enjoy every aspect of next year's Games and continue this new chapter of her life with hope and positivity.
+And while the road to get there has been long and bumpy, Saunders wants to enjoy every aspect of the Games and continue this new chapter of her life with hope and positivity.

 "I'm looking forward to enjoying the full Olympics, to stay until the end.
 I've seen so many wonderful things about Japan... so I'm just excited, once everything is done, of being able to fully take advantage and enjoy."